openforis/sepal-doc/docs/source/team/contribute.rst

 Icons
 """""

-There is a ReST role to include in-line icons in documentation (usually when referencing a button [btn]).
+There is a ReST role to include in-line icons in documentation, usually when referencing a button (**btn**).

 You can find the icon you're looking for in the `Font Awesome library <https://fontawesome.com/v5.15/icons?d=gallery&p=2>`__.